 Each DO port is controlled separately.
 For cameras with more than one DO port, select the DO port and press to set the output power level to high or to set the output power level to low.
 Consequently, setting the port to a high power level "activates" the DO device and setting the port to a low power level "deactivates" the DO device.
-For example, if an alarm is set as DO1 and is pressed, the alarm will continuously sound until is pressed to deactivate the device.
+For example, if an alarm is set as DO1 and respectively.